ramenengine/afkit/README.md

 When allegro-audio is defined, audio-allegro.f will be loaded, which reserves 32 samples for playing samples with play_sample, and a default mixer and voice.

-## Graphics

-Some essential tools are included in afkit/gfx.f

-## Other utilities

-These files are included as part of the foundation:

-- afkit/ans/files.f - tools for more conveniently working with files
-- afkit/ans/strops.f - tools for constructing strings and working with zero-terminated strings
-- afkit/ans/roger.f - miscellaneous useful primitives

 ## The Piston (main loop) - afkit/piston.f

-This is a standard main loop which you're encouraged to use.
+This is a standard main loop with many features.

-To enter the main loop type OK.
+To enter the main loop type GO or just press enter without entering anything.
 A default program defined in display.f will run.
-Stop the loop by pressing CTRL+F12.
+Stop the loop by pressing F12.

 The piston has 3 phases.
-The event handling phase, the "step" phase, and the display phase.
+The event handling phase, the step phase, and the display phase.
 3 words are used to tell the loop what to do during these phases.
 These words have a syntax similar to DOES>.
 SHOW> owes its lineage to ColorForth.

 - SHOW> changes the display.
 - STEP> changes the logic.
-- GO> changes your event handler and clears the step assignment.  use the words ETYPE and EVT to process Allegro events here.
+- PUMP> changes your event handler and clears the step assignment.

-## Roadmap

-- [ ] In-game terminal
-- [x] Add SwiftForth/Linux support
-- [ ] Add portable directory walker utility
-- [ ] Add or create official AF-Kit public domain 32-bit Intel ANS Forth and add support for it to bindings etc

 ## Links and Resources